-If you purchase shares of our common stock in this offering, your ownership interest will experience immediate book value dilution to the extent the public offering price per share exceeds our net tangible book value per share immediately after this offering.
+If you purchase shares of our common stock in this offering, your ownership interest will experience immediate book value dilution to the extent the initial public offering price per share exceeds our net tangible book value per share immediately after this offering.
 Net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding.

 Our net tangible book value at March 31, 2017 was \$151.9 million, or \$11.84 per share based on the number of shares outstanding as of such date.
-After giving effect to our sale of 2,100,000 shares in this offering at an assumed public offering price of \$ per share, which is the midpoint of the price range on the cover of this prospectus, and after deducting underwriting discounts and estimated offering expenses, our as adjusted net tangible book value at March 31, 2017 would have been approximately \$ million, or \$ per share.
-Therefore, under those assumptions this offering would result in an immediate increase of \$ in the net tangible book value per share to our existing shareholders, and immediate dilution of \$ in the net tangible book value per share to investors purchasing shares in this offering.
+After giving effect to our sale of 2,857,756 shares in this offering at the initial public offering price of \$23.00 per share, and after deducting underwriting discounts and estimated offering expenses, our as adjusted net tangible book value at March 31, 2017 would have been approximately \$212.3 million, or \$13.54 per share.
+Therefore, this offering will result in an immediate increase of \$1.70 in the net tangible book value per share to our existing shareholders, and immediate dilution of \$9.46 in the net tangible book value per share to investors purchasing shares in this offering.
 The following table illustrates this per share dilution.

-Assumed public offering price per share \$ Net tangible book value per share at March 31, 2017 \$1 151,857 Increase in net tangible book value per share attributable to this offering As adjusted net tangible book value per share after this offering Dilution in net tangible book value per share to new investors \$
+Initial public offering price per share \$23.00 Net tangible book value per share at March 31, 2017 \$11.84 Increase in net tangible book value per share attributable to this offering 1.70 As adjusted net tangible book value per share after this offering \$13.54 Dilution in net tangible book value per share to new investors \$ 9.46

-If the underwriters exercise their option to purchase additional shares from us in full, the as adjusted net tangible book value after giving effect to this offering would be \$ per share.
-This represents an increase in net tangible book value of \$ per share to existing shareholders and dilution of \$ per share to new investors.
+If the underwriters exercise their option to purchase additional shares from us in full, the as adjusted net tangible book value after giving effect to this offering would be \$13.82 per share.
+This represents an increase in net tangible book value of \$1.98 per share to existing shareholders and dilution of \$9.18 per share to new investors.